Community-Apps-for-Splunk/template/README.md

 This is the first commit of Community Apps for Splunk.

-This is the DEV branch, where changes should be added.
+This is the RELEASE branch, where code is merged and released to Splunkbase.